Skip to main content

 UMIACS administers and manages a number of sub-units ranging from federally funded centers and institutes to formal centers and academic programs, to informal laboratories or research groups.

-UMIACS Policy on Professional Track (PTK) Faculty
+Professional Track (PTK) Faculty

 The UMIACS Policy on Professional Track (PTK) Faculty establishes unit-level policies that comply with college and university-level guidelines for the appointment, evaluation, and promotion of PTK faculty.
-This policy ensures that PTK faculty are treated fairly and equitably in these processes.
+Further details are provided in the University of Maryland guidelines on the Appointment, Evaluation, and Promotion (AEP) of PTK faculty.

 Hiring and promotion for tenure-track faculty are administered through their home department.
 For more information, you can review the University's hiring and promotion process for tenure-track faculty and title descriptions.
+The UMIACS Appointment, Promotion, and Tenure (APT) committee does not vote on tenure or promotion decisions for TTK faculty.
+However, the UMIACS director provides an evaluation letter containing a recommendation regarding tenure/promotion, letter that is added to the candidate's promotion package prior to the departmental vote.